- Sockets Programming

 - IP Sockets (or Internet Sockets): can be used for communication with a remote process (think of a process running on your local machine and another one very, very far away).
 IP sockets communications happen on top of the TCP/IP communication stack usually using a well known protocol (e.g., HTTP for web content).

-Connectionless vs. Connection-Oriented Sockets
+Connectionless vs. Connection-Oriented Protocols

 Internet Domain Sockets (IP Sockets)